PoisotLab/MS_network_els/els_networks.md

 The existence of multiple factors influencing the realization of an interaction between two species -- identified above -- results in the fact that in disturbed environment, interactions tend to disappear at a higher rates than species [@vali15sle].
-Yet, while the consequences and causes of species extinction is the subject of a prolofic body of litterature, the causes and consequences of changes in the diversity of interactions has received comparatively less attention.
+While the consequences and causes of species extinction is the subject of a prolofic body of litterature, the consequences and causes of changes in the diversity of interactions has received comparatively less attention.
+Yet, it is a well known fact that the structure of interactions within an ecological network can drastically modify the dynamics of populations and thus of biomass itself.
+Let us consider for instance a simple sub-system of three species A, B and C. How they interact with one another (as described in section ... they can interact in 13 different ways) will shape their dynamics through processes such as trophic cascade (if $A \rightarrow B \rightarrow C$) or competition (e.g. $A \rightarrow C \leftarrow B$).
+Scaling up the whole network, the distribution of certain types of interaction (e.g. motifs or motifs roles distributions), or interactors ()

 Ecological networks are also spatially and temporally variable [@troj16enm].
 There are two drivers to this variability: changes in